barryclark/jekyll-now/_posts/2017/2017-05-18-Robots-in-Disguise-Soundwave-Review-QA.md

 ![Soundwave Arm Issue](/images/rid/SW_arm_issue.png){: .center}

 The other issue in his arms is that the friction pegs that lock his upper arms into place don’t have any corresponding holes, or anything, to clutch.
-If you try to bend his arms it his elbows, that upper arm is going to come out of place.
-So, you need to hold him by the upper and lower arm to pose, meaning I can’t naturally aim his hand during the course of place.
+If you try to bend his arms at his elbows, that upper arm is going to come out of place.
+So, you need to hold him by the upper and lower arm to pose, meaning I can’t naturally aim his hand during the course of play.

 <h2>Overall</h2>